PowerDNS/pdns/pdns/recursordist/docs/lua-config/additionals.rst

 Clients will only see the additional record once the packet cache entry expires and the record cache is consulted again.
 The ``pdns.AdditionalMode.ResolveImmediately`` mode will not have this issue, at the cost of delaying the first query to resolve the additional records needed.
 The ``pdns.AdditionalMode.ResolveDeferred`` mode will only store answers in the packet cache if it determines that no deferred tasks are needed, i.e. either a positive or negative answer for potential additional records is available.
+If the additional records for an answer have low TTLs compared to the records in the answer section, tasks will be pushed often.
+Until all tasks for the answer have completed the packet cache will not contain the answer, making the packet cache less effective for this specific answer.

 Configuring additional record processing
 ----------------------------------------